HarperDB/documentation/docs/developers/applications/README.md

 Breed.sourcedFrom(BreedSource, { expiration: 3600 });
 ```

-The [caching documentation](caching.md) provides much more information on how to use HarperDB's powerful caching capabilities and set up data sources.
+The [caching documentation](caching.md) provides much more information on how to use Harper's powerful caching capabilities and set up data sources.

-HarperDB provides a powerful JavaScript API with significant capabilities that go well beyond a "getting started" guide.
+Harper provides a powerful JavaScript API with significant capabilities that go well beyond a "getting started" guide.
 See our documentation for more information on using the [`globals`](../../technical-details/reference/globals.md) and the [Resource interface](../../technical-details/reference/resource.md).

 ## Configuring Applications/Components